 Proposal Budget Basics

-Proposals must include a budget, a detailed breakdown of the financial support requested from the sponsoring agency.
+Proposals usually include a budget, a detailed breakdown of the financial support requested from the sponsoring agency.
 (For NIH Modular Budgets, see the Sample NIH Modular Budget Template.)

 This is particularly true for proposals being submitted to and awards funded by international sponsors.
 A long-term international agreement may present a challenge when it comes to dealing with the likely fluctuations in the currencies of the two partners.
 The value of any currency can shift dramatically over time due to a variety of reasons.
 Between the time that the negotiated agreement is signed and payments are exchanged, one side may be receiving less money, or paying more than they anticipated.